taylor-lab/RET/README.md

 The codes and data used in the analysis of WES, MSK-IMPACT, and MSK-ACCESS sequencing data will be deposited and available at the time of paper publication.

-Additionally, comprehensive clinical and genomic data are available at http://private.cbioportal.org/private/study/summary?id=mixed_selpercatinib_2020 which will be available publically at the time of paper publication.
+Additionally, comprehensive clinical and genomic data are available at http://private.cbioportal.org/private/study/summary?id=mixed_selpercatinib_2020 which will be available publicly at the time of paper publication.